Types of Negligence

 Medical Negligence

-Medical negligence is what may eventually result in a medical malpractice case.
-It is when a doctor or other healthcare professional fails to provide the necessary level of care that is required of them.
-In other words, a medical professional does not meet the standard of care that a similarly-skilled provider would provide in the same circumstance.
+Medical negligence is what may eventually result in a medical malpractice or negligence case.
+Malpractice or medical negligence occurs when a doctor or other healthcare professional fails to provide the necessary level of care that is required of them.
+In other words, a medical professional does not meet the standard of medical care in Illinois that a similarly-skilled provider would provide in the same circumstance.

 Proving medical negligence may be more difficult than proving other types of negligence.
 To be successful in your claim, you must answer two questions.
 These are: what was the appropriate standard of care for the specific instance in question?
 And did the medical professional in question deviate from that standard of care?